marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 > $\Phi(\cdot)$ is the cumulative distribution function (CDF) of a standard normal distribution and <br>
 > $\phi(\cdot)$ is the probability density function (PDF) of a standard normal distribution.<br>
 > $Q_u(\cdot)$ is the quantile function of u. <br>
+> This federated LQR PK estimator will give the same variance of coefficients estimate as the pooled LQR PK estimator with assess to all Individual Participant Data (IPD) <br>
+> In R, the solution in **[DataSHIELD_LQR.R](DataSHIELD_LQR.R)** will be the same as the variance of coefficients estimated in **quantreg::summary.rq(...,se='ker',...)** (the summary.rq function in quantreg package with method used to compute standard standard errors specified as 'ker') <br>

 ##